 So, it's not just upward trajectory as we think about it.
 It's not always this consistent, you know, movement forward in this way.
 So there's moments when we feel more hopeful, moments when we feel a little bit more despair.

 And so the psalm actually reflects this in this shift of emotions as well.
-So then you have here in verse two through four, it says, My soul thirsts for God, for the living God.
+So then you have here in verses two through four, it says, My soul thirsts for God, for the living God.
 When can I go and meet with God?
 My tears have been my food day and night, while people say to me all day long, Where is your God?
 These things I remember as I pour out my soul, how I used to go to the house of God under the protection of the mighty one with shouts of joy and praise among the festive throngs.

 And so here, here kind of presents a man who's wrestling with his desire to come before God, but feeling alone and abandoned.
 And so here he's kind of wrestling with his thoughts.
-The Hebrew is literally to appear before the face of God.
+The Hebrew literally means to appear before the face of God.

 So, this imagery refers to coming before God in his temple, which is more explicitly stated in chapter 43.
-Coming before God in his temple also points to the psalmist presence within the community and enjoying God's presence with others.
+Coming before God in his temple also points to the psalmist's presence within the community and enjoying God's presence with others.
 So, you kind of see here, it's not just about coming before God, but also within the community and how he contrasts his past with how he is now alone and away from his community as well as from the Lord.

 So here you see him kind of mourning his past, dealing with his kind of reflection and thinking about where he is right now in this way.
 And then it says, tears have been his food day and night.
 So, this, this literary expression paints a picture of mourning that is all encompassing.